 The difference here is that while juicing produces a final product which contains more nutrients in each serving, blending produces smoothies which have less concentration of nutrients in each serving.

-Smoothie is good to support your diet, you can still get the benefits from the nutrient on it and keep your stomach full during the day, but if you like to get an instant energy from the nutrients of fruits and veggies you can go with juice.
+Smoothie is essential in supplementing your diet, you can still get the benefits from the nutrient on it and keep your stomach full during the day, but if you like to get an instant energy from the nutrients of fruits and veggies you can go with juice.
 Best is to combine both smoothie and juice for your ideal healthy life.